Samira ghoualmia

 The Chaos Reading is a writing and reading workshop.
 It’s a playful way to approach text in creative writing and reading.

-Previous sessions included material by Kazim Ali, Audre Lorde, Ntozake Shange, Sarah Ahmed, Keorapetse Kgositsile, Akwaeke Emezi, Ta-Nehisi Coates, Sobonfu Somé, Édouard Glissant, Mira Matter, Saida Menebhi, bell hooks, and Trinh T. Minh-Ha.
+Previous sessions included material by Kazim Ali, Audre Lorde, Sarah Ahmed, Keorapetse Kgositsile, Serubiri Moses, Akwaeke Emezi, Ta-Nehisi Coates, Sobonfu Somé, Édouard Glissant, Mira Matter, Saïda Menebhi, bell hooks, and Trinh T. Minh-Ha.

 The Chaos Reading has the focus of fiction, theory, and poetry of anti-colonial, feminist, and queer voices.